cocreature/purelyfunctional-blog/posts/2017-05-30-haskell-binding-c++-template.md

 this contradicts our goal of exposing the full flexibility present in the C++-API.

-Let’s step back for a moment.
-What’s causing problems here is the fact that C++ templates are a form of static polymorphism and we cannot expose that via the C API.
+Before explaining the solution, let’s step back for a moment and take a look at the situation at hand: What’s causing problems here is the fact that C++ templates are a form of static polymorphism and we cannot expose that via the C API.
 However, we can expose dynamic polymorphism, i.e., virtual dispatch.
-So if LLVM would just have a `CompileLayer` base class that `TransformLayer` and `BaseLayer` inherit from, all would be good.
+So if LLVM would just have a `CompileLayer` base class that `TransformLayer` and `BaseLayer` inherit from, all would be fine.
 So since LLVM does not provide this base class, let’s just write it ourselves!

 ```language-cpp